Making newspaper Zai holes in Kenya in Africa.

 Water should seep out into the soil fast enough not to cause a problem of providing breeding sites for disease-carrying mosquitoes.

 Plant spacing.
-News paper zai holes, if well made and maintained, should provide crop plants with all the nutrients and water they need.
-This means that spacing of plants could be much closer than is typical of a ploughed field.
+Newspaper zai holes, if well-made and maintained, should provide crop plants with all the nutrients and water they need.
+This means that spacing of plants could be much closer than is typical of a ploughed field/row croppimg.

 The soil mix still needs to be built up higher so that roots can grow sideways into the surrounding soil for any extra nutrients and water they can get.
 All that is needed now is to plant the plants and water them in, followed by mulching around the plants.
-Then following this, the plants need to watered, fertilized and weeded throughout the growing season.
+Then following this, the plants need to watered, fertilized and weeded throughout the growing season, as needed.

 Nitogen-fixing plants.
-News paper Zai holes could also be used to grow nitrogen fixing plants or other plants to increase soil fertility, (crop rotation) and to provide fuel wood (and therefore biochar and ash), and mulch, fodder, or compost from the leaves, e.g. Sesbania species, Tithonia diversifolia (not nitrogen-fixing), Tephrosia species, Calliandra species, Acacia species, sun flowers (not nitrogen-fixing), etc. These could also add biodiversity and provide nectar for bees (for pollination, honey, and they may chase away marauding wildlife), and other beneficial insects.
+Newspaper Zai holes could also be used to grow nitrogen-fixing plants or other plants to increase soil fertility, (crop rotation) and to provide fuel wood (and therefore biochar and ash), and mulch, fodder, or compost from the leaves, e.g. Sesbania species, Tithonia diversifolia (not nitrogen-fixing), Tephrosia species, Calliandra species, Acacia species, sunflowers (not nitrogen-fixing), etc. These could also add biodiversity and provide nectar for bees (for pollination, honey, and they may chase away marauding wildlife which in Africa could include elephants!), and other beneficial insects.

-Fodder production for stall fed livestock.
+Fodder production for stall fed livestock, such as milk producing animals.
 Grasses such as Napier (Cenchrus purpureus, previously Pennisetum purpureum) Gamba grass (Andropogon gayanus), and Guinea grass (Megathyrsus maximus, previously Panicum maximum) and others may be suitable.
-They could be combines with fodder legumes.
+They could be combined with fodder legumes.

 Biodiversity.
-A variety of plants can be grown which add to biodiversity and may bring in beneficial pest controllers such as birds which eat insects and caterpillars.
+A variety of plants can be grown which add to biodiversity and may bring in beneficial pest controllers such as birds which eat insects and caterpillars such as fall armyworms.
 Perhaps aloes and other low maintenance flowering succulents, calliandras, grevilleas, melaleucas (callistemons), daisies, including possibly pyrethrum for making insecticide spray, tansy for beneficial insects, etc.

 Fuel wood.
 Plants can be grown in Zai holes to produce fuel wood for fuel efficient stoves.
 These in turn produce biochar and ash which can be added to the Zai holes.
 Some possible species: Calliandra species, Acacia holosericea, A,. crassicarpa, A. auriculaeformis, A.torulosa, Sesbania species, etc.